 \begin{conjecture}[Period-112 Mask] The set of triples $(a,b,c)$ that extend to $4 \times n$ P-positions exhibits modular structure with fundamental period $112$.
 Membership in the extending set is predicted with $79\%$ accuracy by a logistic classifier using only $c$ and $(a-b) \bmod 112$. \end{conjecture}

 The period-112 signal emerges from autocorrelation analysis of the $d$-value sequence.
-A sharp peak appears at lag 112 and its multiples, as shown in Figure~\ref{fig:autocorr}.
+A sharp peak appears at lag 112 and its multiples, as shown in Figure \ref{fig:autocorr}.
 Note that $112 = \mathrm{lcm}(7,8) \times 2$.
 This is interpreted as the interaction of a period-7 signal inherited from the $3 \times n$ sub-game and a period-8 signal of currently unknown origin.
-The solver uses 16-bit field encoding, ruling out the period-8 as a bitpacking artifact.

-A chi-squared test across multiple moduli confirmed that modulus 112 gives the strongest statistical separation between extending and non-extending triples ($\chi^2 = 12{,}433$ for mod-112 vs.\ $\chi^2 = 6{,}996$ for mod-56).
+A chi-squared test across multiple moduli confirmed that modulus 112 gives the strongest statistical separation between extending and non-extending triples ($\chi^2 = 12{,}433$ for mod-112 versus $\chi^2 = 6{,}996$ for mod-56).

-\subsection{Linear Cone Geometry}
+\section{Linear Cone Geometry}

 \begin{conjecture}[Linear Cone] The set of extending triples $(a,b,c)$ forms a linear cone in $\mathbb{R}^3$ with asymptotic width

 where $f$ is a bounded periodic function with period $112$. \end{conjecture}